baigsf/dotfiles/README.md

 # Dotfiles

-This repository contains my personal configuration files (dotfiles) for both macOS and Linux systems.
+This repository contains my personal configuration files (dotfiles) for mac

 ## Installation

-### macOS

 ```bash
 # Copy all configs to ~/.config